YannicAmir/ai-system-flutter/README.md

 ## Intro

-Hey, I'm Yannic 👋 -- I build agentic systems for products to be used in production with real users.
-Particulary, I build agentic systems for production & enterprise grade apps (mobile, web, backend, serverless function) and user facing features that require AI (think chat, analizing doc to provide summary to user, etc.).
-This repo contains 3 agentic systems all with the same goal: building Flutter mobile apps.
+Hey, I'm Yannic 👋 -- I build agentic systems for production apps shipped to real users.
+Specifically, I focus on two areas when building Agentic Systems:

+1. Production & enterprise grade apps (mobile, web, backend, and serverless functions)
+2. User-facing features that require AI (think: chat, analyzing docs to provide summaries to users, etc.)

+This repo contains three agentic systems, all with the same goal: building Flutter mobile apps.

 ## Background

-The goal is to build a full-featured Flutter mobile app with the speed of AI (which also means reduced dev costs), while maintaining enterprise-grade quality.
-The agentic systems in this repo scale across a team of AI Engineers.
+The goal is to build full-featured Flutter mobile apps at the speed of AI — reducing development costs while maintaining enterprise-grade quality.
+These agentic systems allow a team of AI engineers to collaborate on the same Flutter app(s) and ensure consistent, high-quality output.

 ## What's Covered

-There are specialized agents and subagents for just about everything you need for an enterprise/production-grade mobile app:
+Specialized agents and subagents cover just about everything needed for a production-grade mobile app:

 - Presentation (UI, Analytics, L10n, Accessibility, etc.)
 - Domain